- Why DenGro?

 How DenGro is helping you with consent

-Our aim with DenGro has always been to make your practice life simpler, so we’ve made a few changes to help you stay on the right side of GDPR* with minimum hassle.
+Our aim with DenGro has always been to make your practice life simpler, so we make it easy to stay on the right side of GDPR* with minimum hassle.

 Individuals have more extensive rights to view the data you store about them, and require that you amend or completely delete that information at their request.